-Junko O’Neill is a fine art painter who primarily works in oils as well as traditional Japanese paints made from natural mineral pigments.
+Junko O’Neill is a fine art painter, who primarily works in oils as well as traditional Japanese paints made of natural mineral pigments.
 Inspired by the Japanese spacial and temporal concept of ‘Ma’, her paintings, which range from figurative to abstract forms, embody space with a sense of time-passing and a charged atmosphere, underlined by a sense of calm.

-Junko gained her MA and BA from Winchester School of Art.
-Born in Tokyo, she now lives and works in Winchester, Hampshire.
+O'Neill gained her MA and BA from Winchester School of Art, University of Southampton.
+Born in Tokyo, she now lives and works in Winchester, Hampshire, United Kingdom.